SDuSDi/DLStreamer-MQTT-Dockered-Application/README.md

 # DLStreamer MQTT Dockered Application

 <!-- This Project contains my desperation to make Mosquitto work with the port I need.
 I'm gonna go fuck myself -->
-This project contains the code for an application that takes video detections from a docker and sends them to the host system by MQTT.
+This project contains the code for an application that takes video detections from a docker and sends them to the host system by MQTT made during my curricular end-of-studies intership at CATEC.

 <!-- ![image](assets/iris_pocho.png)
 ![image](assets/schema.png) -->